robboyd/selectionBiasEffects/README.md

 # selectionBiasEffects

+This vignette does not automatically render because it is fairly computationally demanding.
+I will update it as often as possible, but it may be slightly out of date.
 ## Introduction

 The sample mean is the most common estimator of the population mean.
 Where there is a selection bias, however, it is likely to be a biased one.
 In this document, I demonstrate this unfortunate property of the sample mean using an example from biodiversity science.